plataplomo/hummingbot/current_workflow/prototype_0.0.1_final/workflow_08.04.2025/enhanced_position_sizing.md

-# Enhanced Position Sizing System
+# Enhanced Position Sizing Implementation

+**Status: DEFERRED (Post-Critic Feedback Aug 6, 2025)**

+**Note:** Based on critic feedback prioritizing foundational stability and testing, the implementation of complex position sizing models like Kelly Criterion and VaR, as detailed below, is **deferred** for Prototype 0.0.1.
+The immediate focus is on implementing and testing simple, robust **hard limits** within the `RiskManager`.

 ## Overview

-The Enhanced Position Sizing System is a critical component of the improved `FundingRateArbitrageStrategy`.
-It addresses limitations in the current implementation by providing a sophisticated approach to position sizing based on an enhanced Kelly Criterion, dynamic risk management, and portfolio-level controls.
+This document outlines the implementation details for the Enhanced Position Sizing system within the CyberDeltaEngine.
+This system aims to move beyond simple fixed-size or percentage-based allocations towards more sophisticated, risk-adjusted position sizing methods, primarily leveraging variations of the Kelly Criterion and incorporating dynamic risk adjustments.

 ## Current Limitations